 - Wash the inner pot, and all of the accessories before using it for the first time.
 Everything except for the base is dishwasher safe.
 You can hand wash for now, or find out more cleaning tips below.

 - Then, install the condensation cap on the back of the machine.

-- Next, place the steam release handle on the lid on the Instant Pot.
+- Next, place the steam release handle on the lid of the Instant Pot.
 Just push it down into the hole.

 Quick-release vs. Natural Release – Watch this video to learn the difference.

 What do all these buttons do?
 Read about the buttons here: Instant Pot Buttons | What They Do, and How to Use Them